Oluwatobby/Specializing-Large-Language-Models-for-Telecom-Networks-by-ITU-AI-ML-in-5G-Challenge/README.md

 ## Performance and Metrics

 The fine-tuned model achieved a score of 0.609289617 on the public leaderboard and a score of 0.622 on the private leaderboard

+## Final notes

+The folder has all 4 trained models, and the downloaded notebooks from Kaggle.